mikecybersec/SOC-Compass/docs/soc_compass.rst

 - **AI Features** - Powers Compass Copilot, Compass Recommends, and Compass Reporter functionality
 - **Context-Aware** - AI recommendations are tailored based on your SOC budget, age, industry, and strategic objectives

+**Recent Improvements**

+The following improvements have recently been made to the project:

+- **PostgreSQL Database** - Moving the project away from localStorage to a PostgreSQL database for enhanced data persistence, backup, and multi-device synchronization
+- **Docker Deployment** - Containerised deployment option for easier installation and deployment in enterprise environments

 **Planned Enhancements**

-The following features are planned for future releases:
+The following are ideas for future releases:

-- **PostgreSQL Database** - Enterprise-grade database support for enhanced data persistence, backup, and multi-device synchronization
-- **Docker Deployment** - Containerised deployment option for easier installation and deployment in enterprise environments
-- **Cloud Storage Integration** - Optional cloud-based storage for data backup and cross-device access
-- **Multi-User Support** - Team collaboration features with role-based access control
+- **Change tracker** - Utilising AI integration, tell Compass what has changed recently.
+Compass will infer what elements of the assessment require a review or evidence re-assessing.
+- **Actions tracker** - As part of improving the reporting element, we can utilise AI to track the actions taken and the progress made towards objectives, actions and initiatives in a kanban board style view.
+- **Expiry dates on evidence** - Soon, elements of evidence will have an expiry date, which will be used to trigger a review or evidence re-assessing.